maruthireddy432/Cultural_lens/README.md

 Design a solution to promote India's cultural diversity and responsible tourism using data and Streamlit.
 India’s rich cultural heritage is often underrepresented in mainstream tourism.
 Many traditional art forms are fading due to low awareness and uneven visitor distribution.
 This solution uses a data-first approach to:
 - Highlight underexplored cultural sites
-- Forecast seasonal tourism to optimize travel and resource planning
 - Suggest alternate routes that preserve fragile destinations

 # 🧠 Tech Stack